bip-itteam-internal/architecture-draft/General Affairs/GA - Inventory Management.md

 *This system name is misleading as this didn't manage fully for Internal Inventory and external inventory altogether.
 This only manage inventory used form purchase/procurement for production and sales of said products*

+## Consideration

+Can this be merged with internal inventory?
+As both will probably have a lot of feature the same, we could put it in here and add additional tags for items that is being used internally.

+Might be undesiredable if internal inventory aren't natively managed by GA

 ## Features

 - Dashboard